tind/alto-converter/README.md

 # Requirements

 You need at least Python 2.7, should work fine with Python 3 as well.
-For HOCR conversion you need Jinja.
+For hOCR conversion you need Jinja.

 # Acknowledgements